fabsenet/blog_en/source/_posts/2013/06-06-getting-workflow-persistence-to-work-in-appfabric-hosting.md

 ![](060613_1326_GettingWork4.png)

-And at last, you have to register for all thrown exceptions (Debug &gt; Exceptions…):
+And at last, you have to register for all thrown exceptions (Debug > Exceptions…):

 ![](060613_1326_GettingWork5.png)